Get free weekly resources from us!

 Mary Davis

-12. Teacher, May I?
+11. Teacher, May I?

 Play this revised version of Mother, May I? with kids.
 Have children line up at one end of the playing area while you stand at the other end.
 Call each child and give that child a command.
 The child must say, “Teacher, May I?” before obeying the command.
-If the child forgets to ask the question, he or she must return to the start of the game.
+If the child forgets to ask the question, they must return to the start of the game.
 The goal is to be the first child to reach the teacher.

 Use commands such as the following to keep the school theme: